Thoughts from a Corbusian Completist

 Photos – what are you using ie phone, camera etc – any tips for others?

-I use a Samsung Galaxy 9+ for my photos and videos, which has much better quality than the old cameras and camcorders I used to lug about.
-I always take a notebook with me so that I can write down whatever strikes me about a building when I am there – often it’s the tiny details that tell you most about the place, like a door handle or the depth of a window sill.
+I use a Samsung Galaxy 9+ for my photos and videos.
+The quality of the camera is clearly better than my old cameras and camcorders.
+And, it means I’ve got less to lug around.
+Taking a notebook is essential for me.
+I can write down whatever strikes me about a building when I am there – often it’s the tiny details that tell you most about the place, like a door handle or the depth of a window sill.
 I always think it’s good to get down what I’m feeling when I see a building because a building that moves you is such a wonderful thing.

-I found Ronchamp a very emotional experience, as was La Tourette, but I didn’t feel anything except curiosity when I visited the Heidi Weber Museum in Zurich recently
+Visiting Ronchamp was a very emotional experience, as was La Tourette, but I didn’t feel anything except curiosity when I visited the Heidi Weber Museum in Zurich recently

 Colin’s favourite films: